datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ datalad drop flowers.jpg

-Currently, the file content is gone, and opening the remaining symlink will fail.
-But the content can be obtained easily again with :command:`datalad get`:
+Currently, the file content is gone, but the symlink still exist.
+Opening the remaining symlink will fail, but the content can be obtained easily again with :command:`datalad get`:

 .. runrecord:: _examples/DL-101-140-176